 - 1. Arrange your storage so that all VDEVs within a pool have redundancy.
 THIS IS VERY IMPORTANT! - 2.
 Do not use a 1 disk vdev, it has no redundancy.
 THIS IS VERY IMPORTANT! - 3.
 Do not use RAIDZ1, as it has only 1 disk redundancy (Z2 has 2 disk redundancy and Z3 has 3 disk redundancy).
 THIS IS VERY IMPORTANT! - 4.
 Remember when any vdev fails in a pool it takes the entire pool with it! - 5.
 Read Cyberjock's guide to ZFS for newbies.
 Then read it again.
 It would probably be worth reading it a third time. - 6.
+Another good beginner's resource for ZFS is this guide by Ericlöwe. - 7.
 Home users will generally not benefit from a SLOG or L2ARC.
 More RAM is a better buy.